-Depending on how the ruling falls, the case could change the US sports betting landscape - a betting market experts believe is worth upwards of $6 billion in revenue per year - in a monumental way.
+On May 14, the case paved the way to open up the US sports betting landscape - a betting market experts believe is worth upwards of $6 billion in revenue per year - in a monumental way.
 To get everyone up to speed, Gambling.com put together this ultimate guide to everything you need to know!

 New Jersey's battle to prove PASPA unconstitutional, officially known as Christie vs NCAA, could possibly shape the future of sports betting in all of the United States.
 PASPA created a federal ban on legal sports betting in the entire US (except Nevada) but New Jersey passed a law in 2014 partially legalising it.

 The contradiction of federal and state law forced the Garden State and their Governor, Christ Christie, to sue to prove the Act was unconstitutional and thus forms of sports betting are legal in New Jersey.
 But all the major professional sports league as well as the NCAA, collegiate sports' governing body, came to PASPA's defense.